djangoadvent/djangoadvent-articles/1.3/on_delete.rst

         favorite_cheese = models.ForeignKey("Cheese", null=True)

 Now what happens if we delete a cheesemaker's favorite cheese?
 The cheesemaker gets deleted too, and all of their cheeses with them.
-Oops; probably not what we want.
+Oops; that's probably not what we want.

 Instead, we'd like to be able to tell Django: "if I delete a cheesemaker's favorite cheese, just set their favorite_cheese to NULL/None."
 And in Django